WBIG (1925–1986): Early years

 The O. Henry Hotel housed WNRC in its early years; the transmitter was here through 1930 and the studios through 1956, well into the station's years as WBIG.

 Wayne M. Nelson built the station as WNRC, and it began broadcasting on May 2, 1926; studios were at the O. Henry Hotel in Greensboro.
 However, while the station had been established in Greensboro in 1926, it had in actuality moved from Charlotte, where it had been established as WJBG on October 1, 1925.
-W. Harold Essex, a later manager of the WSJS stations in Winston-Salem and one-time president of the National Association of Broadcasters, started his broadcasting career at WBIG in 1927.
+W. Harold Essex, a later manager of WSJS radio and WSJS-TV in Winston-Salem and one-time president of the National Association of Broadcasters, started his broadcasting career at WBIG in 1927.
 Originally operating as a 500-watt station on a frequency of 1340 kHz, WNRC moved to 1440 kHz as a result of General Order 40 in November 1928.
 In 1929, Nelson considered moving the station to Winston-Salem but withdrew the application.

 In 1930, WNRC was acquired by the North Carolina Broadcasting Company, owned by Tennessee hotelier J. B. Pound; the call letters were changed to WBAM on September 23 and then to WBIG on October 14.
-(The new call sign was also said to stand for "We Believe in Greensboro".)
+(The new call sign was said to stand for "We Believe in Greensboro".)
 The transmitter site was moved from the O. Henry—where the studios would remain until 1956—to the Jefferson Standard Building in downtown Greensboro, and daytime power was raised to 1,000 watts in 1932.